 Eczema Treatment in Northern Utah

 The body creates immune responses to allergens such as pollen, pet dander, and more.
 When your body has this immune response to allergens, it can cause the skin to appear with red, dry patches.
 Patients often complain of itchiness with the red patches, and there is often mild discomfort.
 Do not scratch the area as it will become worse without effective treatment.
 If the skin is scratched, it can create a patch of skin that oozes.
 Eczema normally occurs in children ages 2 months to 12 years, and again in adulthood for many people.
-Eczema is not contagious, but it is a hereditary condition.
+Eczema is not contagious, but can be a hereditary condition.